PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter One3.md

 Kim looked to Tom; Kim had no idea.

 Tom realised this was it, her chance to conduct business.
-“I've come to sell apple pips.”
+“I’ve come to sell apple pips.”

 There was a pause but this one did not brew, it dropped.